Skip to content

 Use --allow-all-tools only inside containers with bounded blast radius (GitHub Blog).

-Activated via Shift+Tab, plan mode restricts the agent to analysis without execution: Copilot reads the request, asks clarifying questions, and builds a structured plan before writing code (GitHub Docs).
+Plan mode restricts the agent to analysis without execution.
+Activate it with Shift+Tab.
+Copilot reads the request, asks clarifying questions, and builds a structured plan before writing code (GitHub Docs).

-/delegate dispatches work to the cloud coding agent for async execution via GitHub Actions, which opens PRs for review while the developer continues locally (GitHub Blog); /resume switches between local and remote sessions.
+/delegate dispatches work to the cloud coding agent for async execution via GitHub Actions.
+The cloud agent opens PRs for review while you keep working locally (GitHub Blog). /resume switches between local and remote sessions.

-Custom agents work across CLI, IDE, and github.com; /agent lists and selects them for the current session and can bundle specialized MCP tools for domain-specific tasks (GitHub Blog).
+Custom agents work across the CLI, IDE, and github.com. /agent lists and selects them for the current session, and can bundle specialized MCP tools for domain-specific tasks (GitHub Blog).
+GitHub's walkthrough on building custom agents in the CLI frames them as a way to turn one-off prompts into reusable, shareable workflows (GitHub Blog: Custom Agents in Copilot CLI).

-Since March 2026, Copilot code review can be requested from the gh CLI (GitHub Changelog):
+Since March 2026, you can request Copilot code review from the gh CLI (GitHub Changelog):

 # Add Copilot as a reviewer on the current PR